OpenClassrooms-Student-Center/alumnis/content/students/jeanhammachi.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Curieux par le domaine du numérique, je cherche approfondir mes connaissances, devenir un très heureux développeur mobile et continuer a apprendre sans arrêt.
+objective: Curieux par le domaine du numérique, je cherche approfondir mes connaissances, devenir un très heureux développeur mobile.

 # don't touch that
 template: students